 - Storage of our staging and other equipment

 - Insurance – including Public Liability, which we’re obliged to have

 Our choir colour is purple.
 Rough cost of a uniform ranges from £50-£60 for ladies and £10-£15 for men depending on whether the items are new or second-hand.
 Men are also asked to provide a black suit and white shirt – further information when you join.
 We provide polo shirts for more informal events.

 WES is occasionally filmed or recorded for publicity or advertising purposes, such as on our website, YouTube, Twitter and Facebook.
-You’ll be asked to sign to give your consent for this to happen without being consulted on each occasion.
+Members implicitly give their consent for the use of images and videos for these purposes.

 If you want to know more or have any questions, please do get in touch with us.